NITRO has

 The Incubator

-Here at NITRO, we allow Nurses to pursue curiosity to improve clinical practice.
+Here at NITRO, we allow nurses to pursue curiosity to improve clinical practice.
 Through this, we hope to build up the next generation of Nurse Scientists.

 The Accelerator: Ground Engagement

-We aim to amplify NITRO’s visibility as a leading platform for Nurses seeking to engage in research, evidence-based practice and inquiry, providing them with valuable resources and support to enhance their work.
+We aim to amplify NITRO’s visibility as a leading platform for nurses seeking to engage in research, evidence-based practice and inquiry, providing them with valuable resources and support to enhance their work.

 We currently do so through several fronts: